stephaneVercouillieBMID/slate/source/index.html.md

 # 4. Mapping the User

-To sign in successfully in your web desktop, mobile web or in-app mobile application, a given user must be provisioned in OpenID Connect and then mapped to a user account in your database.
+To sign in successfully in your web desktop, mobile web or mobile application, a given user must be provisioned in OpenID Connect and then mapped to a user account in your database.
 By default, your application Server will use the subject identifier, or `sub` claim, in the ID Token to identify and verify a user account.
 Typically, the `sub` claim is a unique string that identifies a given user account.
 The benefit of using a `sub` claim is that it will not change, even if other user attributes (email, phone number, etc) associated with that account are updated.

 The `sub` claim value must be mapped to the corresponding user in your application Server.
 If you already mapped this `sub` to an account in your application repository, you should start an application session for that User.